greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 In Greenplum Database, replication slots exist internally by default for primary/mirror pairs.
 Consequently, even if you do not configure this parameter, that functionality is available by default.

-**WARNING**: If `max_slot_wal_keep_size` is set to a non-default value for acting primaries, full and incremental recovery of their mirrors may not be possible.
+**CAUTION**: If `max_slot_wal_keep_size` is set to a non-default value for acting primaries, full and incremental recovery of their mirrors may not be possible.
 Depending on the workload on the primary running concurrently with a full recovery, the recovery may fail with a missing WAL error.
 Therefore, you must ensure that `max_slot_wal_keep_size` is set to the default of `-1` or a high enough value before running full recovery.
-Similarly, depending on how behind the downed mirror is, an incremental recovery of it may fail with a missing WAL complaint.
+Similarly, depending on how behind the downed mirror is, an incremental recovery of it may fail with a missing WAL error.
 In this case, full recovery would be the only recourse.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|